Wizty79/DevOps-Course-Starter-02/README.md

 And see this link regarding the use of volumes: https://docs.docker.com/storage/volumes/

-Please note that the .env file have been added to a .dockerignore file for security reasons.
+Please note that in this code base the .env file have been added to a .dockerignore file for security reasons.
 See this link for more info regarding the use of the dockerignore file: https://docs.docker.com/engine/reference/builder/#dockerignore-file